forceedge01/behat-sql-extension/README.md

 You can find usage examples in the features/test.feature file.

-New Features in version 6:
+New Features in version 8:
 --------------------------
-- Database providers - now supports mssql, mysql, postgres.
+- Custom exceptions.

 New Feature in Minor:
 -----------------------